Why Most Car History Reports Are a Mess (and How Carpeep Fixes It)

-Let’s be honest — most UK car history reports suck.
-They look like they were designed on Microsoft Excel, half the stuff in them makes no sense, and by the time you scroll through ten pages of numbers and “flags,” you’re more confused than when you started.
+Let's be honest — most UK car history reports suck.
+They look like they were designed on Windows XP, half the stuff in them makes no sense, and by the time you scroll through ten pages of numbers and "flags," you're more confused than when you started.

 We built Carpeep because we were sick of it.
 Sick of ugly layouts.
 Sick of fake "£1.99" deals that don't tell you jack.
 Sick of car buyers having to pay extra to find out if a car's stolen — which, let's be real, is the entire point of the damn check.